 As a salad dressing, I really enjoyed the sharp, Asian-inspired tang that shouted vinaigrette!
 Actual chunks of ginger added intrigue and texture to this otherwise fluid product.
 While the entire mix was pulled together by the familiar zest of oil and vinegar, the various bold flavors of sesame, ginger, soy sauce and chili were each identifiable at different times.

 Though the Ginger Sesame worked as a marinade, the final cooked meat exuded only the faintest flavor.
 Yet, when paired with an extra drizzling atop, … delicious!
-We trialed it as both a meat and vegan marinade.
 It paired wonderfully with grilled chicken breasts (my husband immediately noted the fantastic smell when cooking), and with extra-firm stir-fry tofu.
-Of course, the tofu did absorb much more of the flavor.

 The bolder taste made for a slightly improved marinade infusion.
 Yet, after a few hours of soaking, our chicken retained just a few deep notes.
 As a marinade, it still didn’t penetrate to the level I had hoped.